-- It is unlawful to use any device on the taking of stone crabs that can puncture, crush, or injure the crab body, such as spears, grains, grabs, hooks or similar devices.
+- Illegal Gear: Any device that can puncture, crush or injure the crab body, such as spears, grains, grabs, hooks or similar devices.

-- Buoy must have a legible "R" at least two inches high, permanently affixed to it.
-Buoys are not required if trap is fished from a dock.
+- Buoys are not required if trap is fished from a dock.

 - Traps must be pulled manually (not by a trap-puller).
 Any vessel that is rigged with a trap-puller will be considered a commercial vessel and the appropriate licenses will be required.